FredericoSilva015/IonicProject/README.md

   ### Installation ###

   Please install using instructions and the indicated versions.
 Webpack and meteor will possibly break (using windows both broke for me with the most recent versions).
-To avoid this issue with this i used the pointed version on this read me, for more info [Version error](https://github.com/angular/angular-cli/issues/2234).
+To avoid issues, use the pointed versions, for more info [Version error](https://github.com/angular/angular-cli/issues/2234).

   Current file changes :
   * **app** > **client** > **app.scss** : commented import, added =>